Eacred/eacrediton/README.md

 This will start eacrd and eacrwallet for you.

 On macOS, double-click the .dmg file, drag the .app to your Applications folder.
-Double click on Decrediton.app to start.
+Double click on Eacrediton.app to start.

 You can also install via [brew cask](https://caskroom.github.io):
 ```bash